OliverIgnetik/black-hole-numerical-simulation/README.md

 ## Summary

-This is an attempt at modelling initial data and the associated conformal deviation of spacetime around a black hole with linear momentum.
+This is an attempt at modelling initial data and the associated conformal deviation of spacetime hypersurfaces around a black hole with linear momentum.
 The curvature is calculated in close proximity to the equatorial plane of the black hole.
 The approach is based on the puncture method outlined in _Shibata_ [2].

 ![Extrinsic Curvature of Spacetime manifold](img/bh_nasa.gif)